 Memo

 This assignment has been a reflection exercise on the overall design of my pilot study because I felt that validity is central to the whole process as explained in Maxwell’s (2013), Qualitative research design: an interactive approach.
 It impacts the whole data collection methods as well as data analysis.
 I thought that validity could be dealt with after finishing the data collection and analysis, but I realized through the course reading and according to Maxwell (2013) that it “consists of your conceptualization of these threats and the strategies you use to discover if they are plausible in your actual research situation, and to deal with them if they are plausible” (p.123).
 Therefore, it is a component of the research that should be thought of ahead of time because it could impact the whole study methods and results.
 After all the study is meant to convince the readers of the findings; otherwise it would be invalid.
+I would reverse this.
+The goal of the study is to produce valid results; if the results aren't valid, they are less likely to persuade readers (and will be less useful to them if they are persuaded).

 Possible validity threats in my study are related to the sample size, generalizability, the participants’ awareness of the use of social media in education, the participants’ understanding of an enhanced learning experience, the contradicting views of participants, and the students’ bias in evaluating the course learning activities.
 I used Maxwell’s (2013) validity checklist in examining the validity threats in my study and using strategies that could minimize and eliminate these threats.

 For the sample size issue, I will follow Maxwell’s suggestion for intensive long-term involvement in the research process which he adopts from Becker and Geer (1957).
+I don't see the connection.
+Sample size (and representativeness of the sample) is relevant to the generalizability of your results; intensive long-term involvement is a strategy for increasing their validity.
 Although I am piloting my study , I am hoping to develop it into my dissertation by collecting more data through faculty survey that will be sent every semester and more faculty interviews.
 Besides, I am planning on interviewing the same 5 faculty members during three consecutive semesters of using social media in their instruction to validate their responses.
+I'm not sure this is the most productive way to validate your results.
+Their responses should be adequately validated by member checks, and it may be more productive to interview different faculty.
+Whether the faculty members' views (and practices) change during this period (and why) is a different issue; repeated interviews will allow you to assess this, and also to gain more depth in understanding how they use social media.

 Since the participants in my study will be faculty from all disciplines at GMU, I will make sure not to generalize the findings to all disciplines.
 I will make sure to categorize the findings by discipline because the use of certain social media tools or learning activities might be efficient in one discipline but not in the other.
 It also depends on the sample size from each discipline.
 One respondent from each discipline will not be enough to validate data about this specific discipline.
 To have valid data, I will depend on 5 respondents from each discipline.
+But even this would depend on whether the 5 respondents were representative of this discipline at GMU (let alone representative of the discipline in general).